Pain that goes down the leg, physical therapy: Focus Physical✓

 The most common causes of pain radiating down the leg include:

-• Disc herniation, in which disc material places pressure on the nerve root at the point where it exits the spinal column.
+• Disc herniation – the contents of the intervertebral disc press on the nerve root at its exit from the spinal column.

-• Spinal stenosis, meaning narrowing of the spinal canal or the spaces through which the nerves pass, most often due to degenerative changes.
+• Spinal stenosis – narrowing of the spinal canal or space through which nerves pass, most often due to degenerative changes.

-• Piriformis syndrome, in which tension or irritation of the piriformis muscle may contribute to pain in the gluteal region and along the leg.
+• Piriformis syndrome – tension or irritation of the piriformis muscle can cause pain in the buttock region and along the leg.

 Recognizing the possible causes of these symptoms is important for planning an appropriate therapeutic approach.
 Each of the listed causes requires an individual assessment and a tailored treatment plan in order to relieve symptoms, improve mobility, and reduce strain on the spine and surrounding structures.